-Before joining Stream in 2015, Brian served in leadership roles with Portland General Electric, Florida Power & Light and Green Mountain Energy.
+Before joining Stream, Brian served in leadership roles with Green Mountain Energy, including supporting renewable energy programs for Portland General Electric and Florida Power & Light.
 He has also consulted on national projects supporting the U.S. Department of Energy and the Environmental Protection Agency.
 Brian holds a Bachelor of Arts from George Washington University and an MBA from the McCombs School of Business at the University of Texas, Austin.

 December 13, 2018

 When it comes to energy procurement – whether conventional or renewable – data centers and other companies can benefit from leveraging outside expertise in energy consumption management, retail electricity contracting and strategic engagements with industry or government recognition programs.
 Through our